 How to see inside the Stallburg

 The Stallburg isn’t open to the public per se.
-But you have plausible options for getting inside.
+But you have options for looking inside.

-- A guided tour*: both the Spanish Riding School’s frequent Guided Tour and the rarer Architectural Tour take you into the stables.
+- A guided tour*: both the Spanish Riding School’s frequent Guided Tour and the rarer Architectural Tour take you into the courtyard, around the insides of the stables, and up close to the horses

-- The Stallburg advent market: I’m unsure whether the event will ever repeat, but this small (and remarkably tasteful) Christmas market allowed you to wander inside the courtyard and get relatively close to the stable doors.
+- The Stallburg advent market: I’m unsure whether the event will ever repeat, but this small (and remarkably tasteful) Christmas market allowed you to wander around the courtyard and get relatively close to the stable doors

-One side of that courtyard faces an old vaulted public walkway (see photo above) that runs between the stables and the road outside.
+One side of that same courtyard faces an old vaulted public passageway (see photo below) that runs between the stables and the road outside.
 So you can, at least, see into the courtyard from the walkway.

 With a bit of luck, a stallion or two might poke their heads out of the doors or even find themselves in transfer across the road to the riding hall.
 (Find more tips on stallion spotting here.)